 W.T. was of the Baptist faith.
 A funeral service with full military honors to honor the life of Mr. French will be held at 10 A.M.
 Monday, Sept.
 30,in the Chapel of Guerry Funeral Home with Rev. Mike Tatum, Pastor of Parkview Baptist Church, officiating.
 Interment will be in Memorial Cemetery, Lake City, Florida.
 Visitation and gathering with the family will be from 5 to 7 P.M.
 Sunday, Sept.
 29, GUERRY FUNERAL HOME, 2659 S.W.
 Main Blvd., Lake City, Florida. www.guerryfuneralhome.net

-To send flowers to Lt Col William Taft (W.T) French, Jr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lt Col William Taft (W.T) French, Jr, please visit our floral store.